themillhousegroup/blitzcore/README.md

 ## Features

-- Supports 2-4 players
+- Supports 2-8 players
 - Automatic score [re-]calculation
 - Game-specific "just enough" UI
 - Light/Dark mode

 ## Still Todo
+- Can we force the browser to hide the chrome?
+The back button can interfere
+- Store the actual game state whenever it changes (to avoid reset on accidental back-navigation)

-- Support up to 8 players
+- Tips for first-time players
+  - Settings checkbox
+  - Point to the empty row once the game begins
+  - Point to the "add row" button once one round is complete

 ## Developing